Upload a module to the Viam Registry

 • deploy your module to a fleet of machines from a central interface

-You can choose to upload it to the Viam registry as a public module that is shared with other Viam users, or as a private module that is shared only within your organization.
+You can choose to upload it to the Viam Registry as a public module that is shared with other Viam users, or as a private module that is shared only within your organization.

-To upload your custom module to the Viam registry, either as a public or private module, use the Viam CLI commands create and upload following these instructions.
+To upload your custom module to the Viam Registry, either as a public or private module, use the Viam CLI commands create and upload following these instructions.

 Prerequisites